I decided to make a new Boat, a Puddle Duck Racer

 If you plan to make a boat this is your first stop.
 You can get plans and lots of suggestions for rigging your boat, playing games, and you can register your hull and get an official hull number at no cost!

-- Michael Storer's PDRacer look alike page.
-It's often referred to with the oz prefix.
-He has produced plan which includes his rigs and spars.
+- Michael Storer's Oz Racer It's often referred to with the OZ prefix.
+He has produced plan which includes his rigs, improved foil sections and spars.
 In particular he has refined the shape of the profile for the daggerboard / rudders.
-Although his boat is not Class Legal it is an interesting read and a nice boat.
+Slight variation (no flat spot) in the hull profile differentiates it from the official PDR.
+He has also perfected the oversize version the OZ Goose.

 - There is an active yahoo group on the PDRacer.